mansurmadaki111-rgb/Princess-Smart-Light/README.md

 -Connect the Bluetooth module (TX–RX, RX–TX).

 -Pair your phone and use a Bluetooth terminal or voice control app, but me i made my own app using MIT App Inevntor

-Made With Love:

-“This project is dedicated to my Love ❤️ — because love shines brightest when you make things together.”

 — By Mansur Isah (SmartSense